Introduction to Automotive Electrical Systems

 How the Alternator Works

+The alternator consists of several key components, including a rotor, stator, rectifier, and voltage regulator.
+The rotor is a rotating component driven by the engine’s crankshaft via a belt or gear.
 The stator is a stationary component that surrounds the rotor and contains windings that generate alternating current (AC) when the rotor spins.

 The AC current generated by the stator is then converted to direct current (DC) by the rectifier, which allows the battery to be charged and electrical components to be powered.
+The voltage regulator controls the alternator’s output voltage, ensuring that the battery receives the appropriate charging voltage and preventing overcharging.

 Common Alternator Issues